talgorn/100-days-of-code/log.md

 Everything is fine except the Qt new function (ex: create button).
 Might be because of the CMake file.
 I'll try tomorrow to recompile again via command line instead of CMake GUI to be sure of the compiling options.
 I spent something like 3 hours on the past 3 days.

+Day 11: January 15, 2017
+**Today's Progress**:
+Xcode / OpenCV / QT5 configuration OK.
+I can have now the new QT features in a GUI_EXPANDED window with video capture.
+Yes!
+Just started the OSX prototype GUI.
+Version control (Git in XCode) is set too.

+**Thoughts**:
+Ready to code the Actor module:
+. take a snapshot of the videoFeed
+. extract the actor with GrabCut algo and store it in an openCV matrix . use it as input for the BRIEF descriptor class (generate features for detection).
+For now, in order to set the whole graphic pipe, I'll work with OpenCV only (with poor perfs then).
+I'll go on the OpenGL part for the Android port.
+May be I should document the OpenCV/QT5 config for XCode.

 **Link(s) to work**:
 1. [Alternate android projects](https://github.com/commonsguy/cw-advandroid/tree/master/Camera).